asteele1493/reading-notes/day-2.md

 - Semantics are intentional ways of using code.
 Not just making code look nice, but translate nicely when broken down into structure.
 This is why it's important.
 - There are 6 levels of headings in HTML!
 Though it's not recommended you use all six varying degrees.
 You can use them spread out among pages, but try not to use more than three in a page.
-- Thesae are some uses for subscript and superscript.
+- Footnotes & formulas! are some uses for subscript and superscript.
 Slowly realizing my last entry for notes was formatted pretty bad.
 Was not intentional about my code and used way too much subscript to try and utilize more stylings lol.
     - <sub> subscript, used for things like footnotes

     - <sup> superscript, used for things like scientific formulas